AMERICAN LAFRANCE

 During that nearly decade long time span, over 100 pieces of fire apparatus were built.
 Additionally, several Century2000s were built at the various American LaFrance Service Centers.
 Also, many Elmira-Era fire apparatus were refurbished at Bluefield and the Service Centers.
 Many of those refurbished had their frames extended and Century 2000 cabs attached.

-The Rebel
+Rebel colorized

 Production Highlights

 I am deeply indebted to the many individuals who have contributed multiple photographs to this work.
-My sincere thanks goes out to Scott Fralic, Dave Organ, Mike Martinelli, Ron Bogardus, John Kenealy, Eli Gill, Mike Murphy, George Murphy, Mike Kosydar, Richard Story, Mark Redman, Neal Van Deusen, Maria & Jim Slocum, Patrick Shoop Jr, Jason Giszewski, Dennis Wetherhold Jr, Frank Boyd, and many others.
+My sincere thanks goes out to Scott Fralic, Dave Organ, Mike Martinelli, Ron Bogardus, John Kenealy, Eli Gill, Mike Murphy, George Murphy, Mike Kosydar, Richard Story, Mark Redman, Neal Van Deusen, Maria & Jim Slocum, Patrick Shoop Jr, Jason Giszewski, Dennis Wetherhold Jr, Frank Boyd, Rodney Johnson and many others.
 All known photo credits are on individual pages- please don’t feel slighted if I failed to mention your name here- the photo is greatly appreciated.
 If you have a photo of any of the apparatus produced at the ALF/Kersey plant or refurbed at any of the Service Centers please forward it to the webmaster so that it may be included in our apparatus pages.